SaqibSheikhSaqi/LungCancer/README.md

 - **Standard Scaling** was used to normalize feature values and ensure consistency.

 ### Model Implementation
-A **RandomForestRegressor** model was implemented due to its robustness and ability to handle complex feature interactions.
+A **Machine Learning Model** model was implemented due to its robustness and ability to handle complex feature interactions.

 ### Performance Metrics
 The model achieved: